jupyter/enhancement-proposals/62-cell-id/cell-id.md

 The `id` field in cells would _always_ be **required** for any future nbformat versions (4.5+).
 In contrast to an *optional* field, the required field avoids applications having to conditionally check if an id is present or not.

 Relaxing the field to *optional* would lead to undesirable behavior.
-An optional field would lead to partial implementation in applications and difficulty in having consistent experiences with build on top of the id change.
+An optional field would lead to partial implementation in applications and difficulty in having consistent experiences which build on top of the id change.

 #### Reason for Character Restrictions (pattern, min/max length)